hdlx/AltAppSwitcher/README.md

 ## AltAppSwitcher: Alternative app switcher for Windows

-This program brings MacOS-like application switching to Windows.
+This program brings MacOS-like or Gnome-like application switching to Windows.
 Use `alt + tab` to select the active app (not window) and `alt + ~` to switch between windows of the active app.
+Key bindings are customizable.

 **Tested on Windows 10 and Windows 11.**